Abrinnisha6/Search-Algorithm/README.md

 i) #Use a linear search method to match the item in a list.
 ```
+Program for linear search method to match the item in a list
+Developed by:ABRIN NISHA A
+RegisterNumber: 22008695

 def linearSearch(array,n,k):
     for i in range(0,n):
         if array[i]==k: